RCRamsey/map698-redlining-wealth-health-lexington/README.md

 - Zoom for closer views
 - Info button to hide/reveal ui info panel

-## Part V. Data Processing & Storage
+## Part V. Data Processing and Storage
 Unprocessed data to be downloaded, date accessed notated above in Part II, unzipped and stored initially in the notebooks/data directory of this repo.
 Files are included on .gitignore to prevent excessive file sizes being pushed to github repo.
 Data will be loaded into a [Python/Jupyter Notebook](notebooks/lex-redlined-wealth.ipynb) for pre-processing.
 Specific steps in processing data will be indicated using markdown cells in the Jupyter Notebook, including the code used to process.
 Finalized data will be written to JSON file from Jupyter Notebook to data folder within repo directory as opposed to data folder within notebook directory.

 Environmental Dependencies Anticipated: